Clicky Skip to Content

 Intelligence

 Intelligence refers to the ability of reasoning, having incredible memory, logic, education, and deductive reasoning.
-A character’s intelligence comes to play when they’re required to draw on logic, education, memory, and deductive reasoning.
-When a character looks for clues and makes conclusions based on those clues, they’re making an Intelligence check.
+A character’s intelligence comes into play when they draw on logic, education, memory, and deductive reasoning.
+When a character looks for clues and makes conclusions based on them, they make an Intelligence check.

 When a character deduces locations for hidden objects, knows the weapon that was used from the appearance of a wound, or examines the weak point in a tunnel to prevent the collapse, the character is super intelligent.